awsdocs/aws-batch-user-guide/doc_source/spot_fleet_IAM_role.md

 # Amazon EC2 Spot Fleet Role<a name="spot_fleet_IAM_role"></a>

 If you create a managed compute environment that uses Amazon EC2 Spot Fleet Instances, you must create a role that grants the Spot Fleet permission to launch, tag, and terminate instances on your behalf\.
 Specify the role in your Spot Fleet request\.
 You must also have the **AWSServiceRoleForEC2Spot** and **AWSServiceRoleForEC2SpotFleet** service\-linked roles for Amazon EC2 Spot and Spot Fleet\.
-Use the procedures below to create all of these roles\.
+Use the following instruction to create all of these roles\.
 For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) and [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Topics**
 + [Create Amazon EC2 Spot Fleet Roles in the AWS Management Console](#spot-fleet-roles-console)